Sustainability at Loyola University Maryland

 Loyola’s new Miguel B. Fernandez Family Center for Innovation and Collaborative Learning is as dedicated to inspiring innovation as it is to serving as a new model for green buildings on campus.
 With state-of-the-art efficient lighting, air purification, stormwater management, and water conservation features in place, the Fernandez Center received LEED Gold Certification in Spring 2022, notably becoming the first LEED-certified building on campus.

 A farmers’ market to serve and enhance our local community

 For more than a decade, Loyola has been a sponsor of the Govanstowne Farmers’ Market, which provides the University’s neighbors in the York Road corridor of Baltimore City with produce that is affordable, fresh, and local.
 The farmers’ market helps alleviate food insecurity and build community while promoting sustainability and supporting farm-to-table agricultural practices and the local food economy.

 Opportunities to learn and do more

-Everyone in the Loyola community can do their part to protect the planet.
+Everyone in the Loyola community can do their part to care for our common home.
 The University invites students and faculty, administrators, and staff to get involved in its many green opportunities, including joining a student group like the Environmental Action Club, committing their department or division to sustainability by earning a Green Office Program recognition, participating in community cleanup days, ecoservice, environmental education, and more.

-As Loyola approaches its 170th year, the University is more committed than ever to education surrounding and actionable measures toward sustainability.
+Loyola University Maryland is more committed than ever to education surrounding and actionable measures toward sustainability.

 As a Jesuit institution, we are deeply committed to enhance concern for the world.
 In practical terms, we equip our students to become businesses leaders committed to build a better world by pursuing a triple bottom line: people, planet, and profits.